Ruby-Network/ruby/docs/private.md

     multiuser: "true" # set to true to enable multiuser mode when using private mode (if not using private mode, this will be ignored)

     database:
-        #The db defaults should not be changed when using docker
+        #The db defaults should not be changed when using docker (unless you know what you are doing)
         username: "ruby" # change this to your database username
         password: "ruby" # change this to your database password
         host: "db" # change this to your database host